 When can I participate?

 Over the last few years, thousands of companies held their own stand-downs, reaching millions of workers across all 50 states and internationally!
 In 2017 over 150 public events were also held across the country.
 You can organize your own stand-down on your jobsite(s), join with others in your area to hold an event, or check out a list of regional events open to the public at www.osha.gov/StopFallsStandDown/calendar.html.

 Our 5-Day Plan provides easy to follow suggestions for each day of the week, but feel free to get creative!
-Our Training & Resources section provides a variety of resources such as toolbox talks, inspection check lists, videos, and Success Story highlights from past events to aid in your stand-down plans.
+Our One-Stop Stand-Down Shop includes everything you need to hold a Stand-Down – Toolbox Talks, videos, worker handouts, jobsite posters, and more.